Tensions high as Catalonia readies for vote

 Barcelona, Spain (CNN)Supporters of Catalan independence maintained their standoff with the Spanish government Saturday as they prepared to hold a fiercely disputed referendum.

-Parents even occupied schools into the weekend in a bid to prevent police from restricting access so they can't be used as polling stations on Sunday.
+Parents occupied schools in a bid to prevent police from restricting access to their use Sunday as polling stations.
+Their actions came a day after huge crowds massed in Barcelona, the regional capital, for a final campaign rally by independence supporters, many waving the distinctive Catalan flag.

-Huge crowds massed in Barcelona, the regional capital, on Friday night for a final campaign rally by independence supporters, many waving the distinctive Catalan flag aloft.
+Catalan President Carles Puigdemont gave a rousing call for people to vote despite the obstacles.

-At one point, dozens of representatives of Catalan civil society, from firemen to teachers and religious leaders, came on stage together to spell out the sentence "referendum is democracy," as the crowds cheered.
+"We are people who have experience with difficulties, and every difficultly makes us stronger," he said.
+"Friends, so that victory is definite, on Sunday, let's dress up in referendum (clothes) and leave home prepared to change history, to end the process and start progress, social progress, economic progress and cultural and national progress."

-Catalan President Carles Puigdemont then gave a rousing call for people to go out and vote despite the obstacles.
+Spain's central government has issued stern warnings against the referendum, which the country's highest court has barred as unconstitutional.
+It has seized ballot papers and drafted thousands of extra police, or Guardia Civil, in a bid to prevent it.

-"We are people who have experience with difficulties and every difficultly makes us stronger," he said.
-"Friends, so that victory is definite, on Sunday let's dress up in referendum (clothes) and leave home prepared to change history, to end the process and start progress, social progress, economic progress and cultural and national progress."
+On Saturday, Guardia Civil officers raided the Catalan government's telecommunications and information technology center, Joan Maria Piqué, the international communications director for the government of Catalonia, told CNN.

-Spain's central government has issued stern warnings against the referendum -- which the country's highest court has barred as unconstitutional -- seized ballot papers and drafted in thousands of extra national police, or Guardia Civil, in a bid to prevent it going ahead.
+The raid was intended to stop the use of vote-counting software linked to Sunday's referendum, Piqué said, adding that the Catalan government has an alternative to the software.
+A day earlier, a Spanish court ordered Google to remove a voting location app from its Play Store, claiming it was helping Catalan separatists organize in advance of the vote.

-On Saturday, Guardia Civil officers also raided the Catalan government's telecommunications and information technology center, Joan Maria Piqué, the international communications director for the government of Catalonia, told CNN.
+Across the region, 2,315 polling stations are expected to open, mostly inside schools, Catalan government spokesman Jordi Turull told reporters Friday.

-According to Piqué, the raid was intended to stop the use of vote-counting software linked to Sunday's referendum.
-He added that the Catalan government has an alternative to the software that was taken down by the Guardia Civil.
+Spain's central government said Friday that the regional Catalan police, the Mossos d'Esquadra, would be responsible for removing people from polling stations in a nonviolent way.
+The Guardia Civil were stationed on ships in the port of Barcelona in case they were needed.

-In defiance of the government's stance, Catalan government spokesman Jordi Turull told reporters Friday that there would be 2,315 polling stations where people can vote across the region, mostly inside schools.
+Catalan newspapers reported Saturday that the Mossos were going to schools where polling was set to take place and informing people there that if they were not holding legitimate activities, the facilities would be closed.

-José Maria Salvatierra, a 55-year-old public worker, is a polling coordinator at one of those schools.
-He told CNN that parents have planned activities such as soccer games and karaoke discos over the weekend so that police won't have a legal reason to close the schools.
-Parents have also arranged to sleep in shifts on site as an additional precaution, he said.
+José Maria Salvatierra, a 55-year-old public worker serving as a polling coordinator at one school, told CNN that parents had planned activities such as soccer games and karaoke discos over the weekend so police would have no legitimate reason to close the schools.
+Parents had also arranged to sleep in shifts on site as an additional precaution, he said.

 Increased tensions